CastroForGeorgia/GA-5/_projects/economy.md

 6. **Make Housing Affordable**
    - Increase funding for affordable housing projects to ensure everyone has a safe place to live.
    - Implement rent control measures to prevent skyrocketing rents and displacement.

-7. **Engage with Our Community**
-   - Hold regular town halls and forums to listen to your concerns and ideas.
-   - Work with local groups to make sure our policies meet the real needs of our community.

 ---